-What is the difference between a SACCO and a Cooperative Society if any?
+What is the difference between a SACCO vs a Cooperative Society if any?
 When should a group register one not the other?

 A SACCO is Savings and Credit Cooperative Society registered under the Sacco societies act 2008.
 Saccos are managed by the SACCO SOCIETIES REGULATORY AUTHORITY.
 Ideally, members of a SACCO pool financial resources together and borrow from the pool according to the members’ shares.
 Since they take deposits from the members, they are regulated by various deposit protection laws and entities.

 An association or society is formed by a group of people to address a common issue affecting them.
-Association can include all players in the value chain such as producers, marketers, transporters, processors and consumers
+The association can include all players in the value chain such as producers, marketers, transporters, processors and consumers

-Any society registerable under the societies act, and includes any club, company, partnership or other association of ten or more persons, whatever its nature or object, established in Kenya or having its headquarters or chief place of business in Kenya must be registered by the Registrar of Societies under the Societies Act.
+Any society that is registerable under the Societies Act Laws of Kenya and includes any club, company, partnership or other association of ten or more persons, whatever its nature or object, established in Kenya or having its headquarters or chief place of business in Kenya must be registered by the Registrar of Societies under the Societies Act.
 An association is registered under the Societies Act if it does not include the following:

 - a company as defined by the Companies Act (Cap.
 486)